16 Side Hustles to Help Save Money for Your First Deal

 15. Give Music Lessons

 Do you play an instrument?
 If you do, I’m sure you enjoy playing it.
 Whatever instrument that is, I’m sure there is a whole bunch of people who play worse than you but want to get better.
-Teaching music lessons is a great way to do something you enjoy while teaching others and potentially networking!
+Teaching music lessons is a great way to do something you enjoy while teaching others—and again, potentially networking!

 16. Become a Local Tour Guide